hpcaitech/ColossalAI-Examples/README.md

 ## Discussion

 Discussion about the Colossal-AI project and examples is always welcomed!
 We would love to exchange ideas with the community to better help this project grow.
-If you think there is a need to discuss anything, you may jump to our [dicussion forum](https://github.com/hpcaitech/ColossalAI/discussions) and create a topic there.
+If you think there is a need to discuss anything, you may jump to our [discussion forum](https://github.com/hpcaitech/ColossalAI/discussions) and create a topic there.

 If you encounter any problem while running these examples, you may want to raise an issue in this repository.